 How We Work

-First of all, assign a production timeline of 10 days per 2-minute animation.
+First of all, assign a minimum. production timeline of 10 days per 2-minute animation.
 A 5 minute animation will take at least two weeks.
+A production using lip-synched characters would need an additional 5 days per character for character development and puppet rigging.

 There are several rounds of edits that involve getting feedback, so it is important to get edits back quickly.
 If you know in advance that your project will involve lengthy committees of editing, make sure you add plenty of time to include their feedback.